 A: In my freshman year, I studied nanostructured manganese oxides with Professor Ching.
 I was able to work independently a majority of the time, which made research a very rewarding and often exciting experience.

-A: My CELS counselor has constantly given me the support and inspiration I need to apply to medical school.
-My counselor and the CELS office are truly amazing resources for internships, jobs and everyday advice.
+A: My career adviser has constantly given me the support and inspiration I needed to apply to medical school.
+My counselor and the career office are truly amazing resources for internships, jobs and everyday advice.